jhpyle/docassemble/_docs/scalability.md

 certificates and security policies.
 If you have never been here before, accept all of the defaults.
 This should result in [Amazon] creating an SSL certificate for you.
-If you have created certificates in the past, either select the certificate you want to use, or click "Request a new certificate from ACM."
+If you have created certificates in the past click "Choose a certificate from ACM" and select the existing certificate you want to use, or click the link to "Request a new certificate from ACM."

 On the "Configure Security Groups" page, select the `docassembleLbSg` [Security Group] you created earlier.
 Select it as the only